nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_payload.md

 <br/>
 **Additional input elements**

-Message senders **MAY** include additional binary documents in the payload as each expressed as an additional instance of the task.input as described in [Send Document - payload structure](senddocument_payload.html#including-documents-in-the-payload).
+Message senders **MAY** include additional binary documents in the payload as each expressed as an additional instance of the composition.section as described in [Send Document - payload structure](senddocument_payload.html#including-documents-in-the-payload).

 <table class="requirement-box">
   {% for item in site.data.senddoc_requirements.requirements %}